zeromq/zyre/README.md

 * My kids are in the back seat during the road-trip, and they're playing a game, each on their tablets.

-* The car, a rental, streams music from my phone.
+* The car, a rental, streams music from our phones.
 The kids don't like the dubstep, so they play Gangnam Style.

 * As I take pictures with my camera, I can review, delete, edit them immediately on my tablet.